AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

              });
 ```

-> **Note**
+> **Partial Replays**
 >
-> It is possible to provide a token position to be used when resetting a `TrackingEventProcessor`, thus specifying from which point in the event log it should start replaying the events.
+> It is possible to provide a token position to be used when resetting a `TrackingEventProcessor`,
+>  thus specifying from which point in the event log it should start replaying the events.
+>
+> How to customize a Tracking Token position is described [here](#custom-tracking-token-position).

 ## Custom tracking token position